-Impact of the prototype Blue Walker 3 satellite on astronomy.

-The Blue Walker 3 is a prototype of satellite. part satellite а constellation planned by its owner AST Space Mobile, intended to deliver mobile broadband or services anywhere in the world.

-Observations of Blue Walker 3 showed it was one of the brightest objects in the night sky, outshining all but the brightest stars,

-Several companies around the world have envisaged such satellite constellations
+- Impact of the prototype Blue Walker 3 satellite on astronomy. - The Blue Walker 3 is a prototype satellite, part of a satellite constellation planned by its owner AST Space Mobile, intended to deliver mobile or broadband services anywhere in the world. - Observations of Blue Walker 3 showed it was one of the brightest objects in the night sky, outshining all but the brightest stars, - Several companies around the world have envisaged such satellite constellations.

-However, owing to their location closer to the earth location and relatively large size, their potential to disrupt night sky observations is higher, which is why astronomers are raising concerns around these constellations, groups of or satellites.
+However, owing to their location closer to the earth location and relatively large size, their potential to disrupt night sky observations is higher, which is why astronomers are raising concerns around these constellations, or groups of satellites https://play.google.com/store/apps/details?id=co.diy4.bpcwg&pcampaignid=web_sha